 Name: Billy McKinney

-How acquired: Trade with Oakland along with SS Addison Russell, RHP Dan Straily and cash for RHP Jeff Samardzija and RHP Jason Hammel
+How Acquired: Trade with Oakland on July 5, 2014, along with SS Addison Russell, RHP Dan Straily and cash for RHP Jeff Samardzija and RHP Jason Hammel

-Considered one of the top high school bats in the 2013 draft, McKinney prepped at Plano West High School and hit .372 with a .585 OBP, 36 walks and only 6 K as a senior.
-Oakland used their first-round pick, #23 overall, to select McKinney.
-Two weeks after the draft and a $1.8 million bonus, the A’s had their top pick in uniform in the Arizona Rookie League.
+The left-handed hitting outfielder was part of the trade that brought Addison Russell to the Cubs and sent Jeff Samardzija to Oakland.
+Considered one of the top high school bats in the 2013 draft, the Texas prep from Plano West was the A’s first-round pick and the 24th player selected.
+Two weeks after agreeing to a $1.8 million bonus, the A’s had their top pick in uniform and on the diamond in the Arizona Rookie League.
 Making his debut June 20 against the Giants, McKinney went 3-for-6 with a double and a RBI.
 He slugged his first pro homer July 30 against the D-backs and hit .320/.383/.414 with 2 HR, 20 RBI, 7 SB in 206 plate appearances.
-McKinney finished up 2013 in the New York Penn League with Vermont, batting .353/.405/.559 in nine games with 6 RBI.
+McKinney finished up 2013 in the New York-Penn League with Vermont, batting .353/.405/.559 in nine games with 6 RBI.

-After an impressive spring training, the A’s promoted McKinney to the High A California League for his first full season.
+After an impressive spring training that included time in big league camp, the A’s promoted McKinney to the High A California League for his first full season.
 One of the younger players in the league, McKinney hit .241/.330/.400 in 75 games but smacked 10 homers, including a pair in his second game.
 McKinney played his final game in the A’s organization on July 3 against Lancaster and learned he was traded to the Cubs the next day.
 In his Cubs debut for Daytona on July 7, McKinney went 1-for-3 against Lakeland (Tigers) and appeared in 51 games for the D-Cubs.
-While he only hit one long ball in the FSL, he did bat .301/.390/.432 and was a key offensive piece in the D-Cubs second half title.
+While he only hit one long ball in the FSL, he did bat .301/.390/.432 and was a key offensive piece in the D-Cubs second-half title.
 In the post-season, McKinney’s first, he went 6-for-21 (.286) with four runs, a double, and a RBI.